-Sensorium is a creative studio working at the intersection of art, new media, and technology.
-We are especially committed to collaborations that push the boundaries of virtual reality, augmented reality, and other experiential activations.
+Sensorium is an experiential studio working at the intersection of art, new media, and technology.
+We are especially committed to collaborations that push the boundaries of virtual reality, augmented reality, and other transmedia activations.

 - Camera Design

 - Strategic Partnerships

 Sensorium is an experiential studio that operates at the intersection of art, new media, and technology.
 When not producing virtual reality, augmented reality, and other transmedia projects for a wide range of clients and exhibitions, we focus on independent documentary projects in cooperation with the MIT Center for Advanced Urbanism, Cyborg Foundation, and Pulitzer Center for Crisis Reporting.

 Sensorium Works began producing experiences while investigating sustainable development practices in India and Brazil as fellows of the MIT Center for Art, Science & Technology (CAST).
 After delving deeper into the medium, we began building custom camera systems to shoot branded experiences, as well as a special Midnight Moment performance by Laurie Anderson for Times Square Arts.
 Since then we developed a full virtual reality pipeline that includes everything from conceptualization, shooting, stitching, visual effects, to delivery.
 We also offer post-production and other editing services for marketing and promotional content.
 Sensorium is open to building any partnership that pushes the boundaries of experiential design through virtual reality, especially in the performing arts.

 Otherwise we focus on a number of other projects: